 'Host of the month' is a series of information sheets and blogs that highlight a tree host and their associated priority pests and diseases that are best seen and recorded in that month.
 For August we're looking at pines (Pinus species) and Dothistroma needle blight.

-Prior to the advent of the petroleum age conifer trees were the source of many useful volatile organic compounds, and Ponderosa pine (P. ponderosa) for example was found to be a rich source of turpentine.
-Unfortunately for resin distillers in mid-19th Century North America they failed to distinguish Ponderosa pine from its very similar cousin, Jeffrey pine (P. jeffreyi) which rather than turpentine contains high concentrations of unusually pure n-heptane.
-It was this highly volatile compound which led to a series of explosions at resin distilleries and also gives Jeffrey pine its other name, the gasoline tree.
-N-heptane from Jeffrey pine also played a critical role in the development of the Octane rating of Petrol, acting as the zero point for the scale.
+The main product we use from pine trees is timber, but they also give us pine-nuts, and prior to the advent of the petroleum age they and other conifers were the source of many useful volatile organic compounds.
+Western yellow pine (P. ponderosa) for example is a rich source of turpentine.
+Unfortunately for resin distillers in mid-19th Century North America they failed to distinguish Western yellow pine from its very similar cousin, Jeffrey pine (P. jeffreyi) with explosive results.
+Rather than turpentine the Jeffery pine contains high concentrations of unusually pure n-heptane, and it was this highly volatile compound which caused a series of explosions at resin distilleries.
+Jeffrey pine also goes by the name of gasoline tree and the N-heptane produced by it played a critical role in the development of the Octane rating of Petrol, acting as the zero point for the scale.
 Pines are the largest Genus of conifers with around 115 species and are part of the Pinaceae family along which also includes spruce (Picea), fir (Abies), cedar (Cedrus), larch (Larix), hemlock (Tsuga) and Douglas firs (Pseudotsuga).
-One of the defining characters of the family are the compound cones which are made up of woody scales paired with papery bracts, each scale bearing two seeds.
-In Pines each bract-scale pair is fused and indistinguishable whilst in species like Douglas fir (Pseudotsuga menziesii) they appear separate and distinct.
+Like other Pinaceae the foliage of pines is needle-like, but uniquely it is borne in bundles of 2, 3 or 5 needles (fig. 2) with the sole